anu-rag/slate/source/includes/_project.md

 Parameter | Default | Description
 --------- | ------- | -----------
-user_id | None | A unique identifier for every user.
+user_id | None | Id of the user who is sending the request.

 The `project_id` is an unique integer identifier for a project.
-Pass this value to get the corresponding project details `user_id` is part of query params.
+Pass this value to get the corresponding project details.
+`user_id` is part of query params.
 Only open projects can be fetched by this API.